onewelcome/ios-example-app/docs/1Interface.md

 ### validatePin(router, pin)
 Validates provided PIN number against clients pin policy.

+If application uses native pin screens, PIN validation is done internally by the plugin.

 **Param** `router` - Object that can handle PIN verification failure.
 Should at least implement the following methods:
   - `pinValid` - PIN validation succeeded